 Participation by providers and other payers in the Vermont All-payer ACO Model will be voluntary, and CMS and Vermont expect to work closely together to achieve success.
 In particular, this Model and the section 1115(a) Medicaid demonstration extension will make a Vermont Medicare ACO Initiative and Medicaid ACO initiatives tailored to the state available to physicians and other clinicians in Vermont.
 The Vermont Medicare ACO Initiative is considered an Advanced Alternative Payment Model for the providers in the two-sided risk Medicare ACO portion of the model within CMS’ Quality Payment Program, and physicians and other clinicians participating in the Vermont Medicare ACO Initiative may potentially qualify for the Advanced Alternative Payment Model bonus payments starting in performance year 2018.
 More information is available on the Quality Payment Program website.

-The Vermont All-Payer ACO Model will begin on January 1, 2017, and conclude on December 31, 2022.
+The Vermont All-Payer ACO Model began on January 1, 2017, and is scheduled to conclude on December 31, 2022.
 There will be six performance years (PY0-PY5), each spanning a full calendar year.

-- Performance Year 0: A funding opportunity announcement for start-up funding will be made available to Vermont to fund care coordination, connections to community-based providers, and practice transformation in order to help Vermont achieve the statewide health outcomes, financial, and ACO scale targets during PY1-PY5.
+- Performance Year 0: A funding opportunity announcement for start-up funding was made available to Vermont to fund care coordination, connections to community-based providers, and practice transformation in order to help Vermont achieve the statewide health outcomes, financial, and ACO scale targets during PY1-PY5.

-- Performance Years 1-5: The Vermont Medicare ACO Initiative will become available for eligible ACOs in Vermont.
-Additionally, Vermont will be accountable to statewide health outcomes, financial, and ACO scale targets.
+- Performance Years 1-5: The Vermont Medicare ACO Initiative is available for eligible ACOs in Vermont.
+Additionally, Vermont is accountable to statewide health outcomes, financial, and ACO scale targets.